 Cancer is always named for the place where it starts.
 So when eye cancer spreads to the liver (or any other place), it’s still called eye cancer.
-It’s not called liver cancer unless it starts from cells in the liver.

 Ask your doctor to use this picture to show you where the cancer is.